 Picking the most economical policy for yourself, dependents and other family members involves calculating your government subsidy, which is based on the “Federal Poverty Level.”
 It’s a rather simple concept.
 The lower your AGI (Adjusted Gross Income), the more help you are going to get from Uncle Sam.
 But the process can be confusing, so we automatically show you the amount you are eligible for with every quote.

 Seniors that have reached age 65 and/or are eligible for Medicare, are not offered the same plans or federal assistance.
 However, the combination of Medicare benefits and Medigap supplement coverage (including Advantage plans), typically cost less than traditional Under-65 policies.
-Maximum out-of-pocket expenses are also lower.
+Maximum out-of-pocket expenses are also lower, and a high-deductible Plan F (HD) is offered.

 We Search So You Save